DSSGxUK/s22_buckinghamshire/README.md

 ## Windows

-1. Ensure you have python installed on your machine.
+1. Ensure you have an updated python installed on your machine.
 You can install it through the [Microsoft Store](https://www.microsoft.com/store/productId/9PJPW5LDXLZ5).
+As of writing this, the most up to date version was python 3.10.
 2. Ensure you have git installed.
 You can get an installer [here](https://git-scm.com/download/win).
 3. Open a powershell as administrator
 4. Navigate to the desired parent directory using the `cd` (change directory) command.
 You can run `ls` to see the contents of a directory.